lambrospetrou/lambrospetrou.github.io/src/_posts/2020-05-12-the-worklog-format-1.md

 ## Changelog

-- 2023-04-02: Updated the format for the activity log to use separate sections per day.
+- 2023-04-02: Updated the format of the activity log to use separate sections per day.